Religion and Common Sense

 "But I say unto you, that ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also."

-Will this work with the Nazis?
+Will this work with Nazis?

 "Therefore I say unto you, take no thought for your life, what ye shall eat, what ye shall drink; nor yet for your body, what ye shall put on."